ReBehrens/camper_roof_light/README.md

 ## The Relais panel

 .. will build under the roof basket and controlled the lights around the roof.
 This is an ESP32 (slave) too.
+This program is currently a dummy testing program to test features of the masterboard.

 The lights will switched over relays and should be monitored from an input on a ESP to see if a relays will stuck.
 This should be send to the ESP32 on the Cockpit to see it on the LED´s.